Israeli PM Netanyahu 'cannot cling on to power much longer'

 Ben Caspit, who has been at the forefront of reporting developments in the various investigations, observed last week that Filber's cooperation with the police on Netanyahu's telecom investigation could "open a bottomless Pandora's box".

-A theme emerging from the investigations is Netanyahu's apparently increasingly desperate efforts to rig the Israeli media in his favour to maintain his grip on power.
+A theme emerging from the investigations is Netanyahu's apparently increasingly desperate efforts to rig the Israeli media in his favour, to maintain his grip on power.

 Yossi Alpher, who served as an adviser to Ehud Barak, a former Israeli prime minister, noted after the 2015 general election Netanyahu reserved the post of communications minister for himself.
 As part of a coalition pact, he insisted his coalition partners approve any decisions he made in that capacity.